PaaS API

 'rproxy_create'

-This will create an instance called “Mon Paas” of type “phpmysql”, size “m”. see https://www.gandi.net/hebergement/simple/puissance?lang=en for a full description of the different sizes), with the default 10 GB of disk, for 3 Months and one attached host (“vhost.test.fr”).
+This will create an instance called “My PaaS” of type “phpmysql”, size “m”.
+You can refer to this document for a full description of the different sizes.
+The default is 10 GB of disk for 3 Months on one attached host.

 Update a PaaS Instance